GodotSteam/GodotSteam/README.md

 # GodotSteam for GDNative
 Steam API for the Godot game engine (version 3.x).
 For the Windows, Linux, and Mac platforms.

-**WARNING**: This GDNative branch is still in active development!
-While functional, I do not suggest using it for production code for your game; testing only.
-Please use one of the GodotSteam modules instead.

 Additional flavors include:
 - [Godot 3.x](https://github.com/Gramps/GodotSteam/tree/master)
 - [Godot 4.x](https://github.com/Gramps/GodotSteam/tree/godot4)